stealjs/steal/docs/stealjs.md

       </body>
     </html>

-`stealconfig.js` is loaded by every page in your project.
+[@config stealconfig.js] is loaded by every page in your project.
 It is used to configure the location to modules and other behavior.
 Use it to configure the location of the `"jquery"` module by adding the following
 code: